NezoNa/Home/README.md

 # Homes Plugin
-Plugin for creating a point for a house for Minecraft Bedrock: PocketMine-MP, version 1.20.x, API 5
+*Plugin for creating a point for a house for Minecraft Bedrock: PocketMine-MP, version 1.20.x, API 5.
+The plugin is integrated with the PurePerms plugin, which allows server owners to limit the creation of points at home and moderators to better deal with rule breakers.*

 [![](https://poggit.pmmp.io/shield.state/Home)](https://poggit.pmmp.io/p/Home)
 <a href="https://poggit.pmmp.io/p/Home"><img src="https://poggit.pmmp.io/shield.state/Home"></a>